Here’s what your journey as an investor with liwwa would look like:

 We use the following industry-standard definitions to classify a loan’s status.

-Current: Loans that are "Current" are 0-30 days late relative to their original payment schedules.
-Loans that have been restructured can become "Current" after making 3 consecutive payments of their restructured schedule.
+Current: Loans that are "Current" are 0-30 days late relative to their payment schedules.
+Loans that have been restructured can become "Current".

 For example, suppose a loan has a payment due on March 1st, 2018.
 If this payment is received before April 1st, the loan will be considered Current.
 If, however, the payment has not been received for 30 days, it will be marked as "Delinquent (30 days) as explained below.